varenya-gupta/Blink/README.md

 Install all libraries in the `requirements.txt` file either by duplicating it and opening it in a IDE like Pycharm or by manually downloading them through pip.

 ![image](https://github.com/varenya-gupta/Blink/assets/153254554/f65d2b10-7321-4691-8818-d49b622f6b1e)

+## Step3:
+Duplicate the rest of the files into the virtual enviornment and run and test the various programs.